 As the director of the Summer Neuroscience Program, Dr. Newpher provides mentorship and professional development opportunities for undergraduate research fellows.
 Within the Undergraduate Neuroscience program, he instructs several courses, including Cellular and Molecular Neurobiology, Contemporary Neuroscience Methods, Fundamentals of Neuroscience, the Neurobiology of Learning and Memory, and Neuroplasticity and Disease.
 His courses utilize a variety of team-based learning activities to promote critical thinking skills, foster collaboration among students, and create an engaging, student-centered classroom experience.
 Dr. Newpher’s current research focuses on identifying teaching practices that increase student learning and improve classroom dynamics.

-Newpher, TM, and Lemmon, SK.
-"Clathrin accumulates with endocytic factors at the cell cortex upon disruption of the actin cytoskeleton in yeast."
-Annual Meeting of the American-Society-for-Cell-Biology.
-December 4, 2004 - December 8, 2004.
-Washington, DC.: AMER SOC CELL BIOLOGY, November 1, 2004.
+Newpher, T. M., and S. K. Lemmon.
+“Clathrin accumulates with endocytic factors at the cell cortex upon disruption of the actin cytoskeleton in yeast.”
+Molecular Biology of the Cell, vol. 15, AMER SOC CELL BIOLOGY, 2004, pp. 5A-5A.

 The Endocytic Machinery of Dendritic Spines awarded by National Institutes of Health (Research Associate).
 2003 to 2011

 Regulation of excitatory synapses by local zones of endocytic cycling awarded by National Institutes of Health (PI-Fellow).
 2008 to 2011

 Fellowships, Supported Research, & Other Grants